 These fatal errors are usually communicated through a series of audible beeps.
 The numbers on the fatal error list (on the following page) correspond to the number of beeps for the corresponding error.
-All errors listed, with the exception of Beep Code 8, are fatal errors.

-BIOS Beep (POST) Codes Beep Code Code Error Message Description 1 beep Refresh Circuits have been reset (Ready to power up) 5 short, 1 long Memory error No memory detected in system 5 long, 2 short Display memory read/write error Video adapter missing or with faulty memory 1 long continuous System OH System overheat condition
+BIOS Beep (POST) Codes Beep Code Error Message Description 1 beep Refresh Circuits have been reset (Ready to power up) 5 short, 1 long Memory error No memory detected in system 5 long, 2 short Display memory read/write error Video adapter missing or with faulty memory 1 long continuous System OH System overheat condition